-An applicant will be notified regarding the peer review panel assigned to review the grant application.
+An applicant will be notified regarding the review panel assigned to review the grant application.
 Peer review panel members are listed by panel on CPRIT's website.
 By submitting a grant application, the applicant agrees and understands that the only basis for reconsideration of a grant application is limited to an undisclosed Conflict of Interest as set forth in CPRIT's Administrative Rules, chapter 703, section 703.9.

 Communication regarding the substance of a pending application is prohibited between the company applicant (or someone on the applicant's behalf) and the following individuals: An Oversight Committee member, a PIC member, a Product Development Review Panel member, or a Product Development Review Council member.
 Applicants should note that the CPRIT PIC comprises the CPRIT Chief Executive Officer, the Chief Scientific Officer, the Chief Prevention Officer, the Chief Product Development Officer, and the Commissioner of State Health Services.
 The prohibition on communication begins on the first day that grant applications for the particular grant mechanism are accepted by CPRIT and extends until the grant applicant receives notice regarding a final decision on the grant application.
-Intentional, serious, or frequent violations of this rule may result in the disqualification of the grant application from further consideration for a grant award.
+The prohibition on communication does not apply to the time period when preapplications or letters of interest are accepted.
+Intentional, serious, or frequent violations of this rule may result in the disqualification of the grant applicant from further consideration for a grant award.